0xLeif/AppState/README.md

 - **SyncState:** Dedicated struct type for encapsulating and broadcasting stored value changes within the app's scope.
 Values are stored using `iCloud`.
 Requires iOS 15.0, watchOS 9.0, macOS 11.0, or tvOS 15.0.

+- **Slice:** Dedicated struct has the ability to access and modify a specific part of an AppState's state, providing a more fine-grained control over the AppState.

 - **SecureState:** Dedicated struct type for securely encapsulating and broadcasting stored value changes within the app's scope.
 Values are securely stored using the device's Keychain.
 SecureState values are never stored in the cache and are always retrieved directly from the Keychain.

 - **Dependency:** Dedicated struct type for encapsulating dependencies within the app's scope.